dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 - /developing-applications/middleware/supported-middleware/middleware-wasm/
 ---

-The WASM [HTTP middleware]({{< ref middleware.md >}}) component enables you to use a WASM module to handle requests and responses.
+WebAssembly is a way to safely run code compiled in other languages.
+Runtimes execute WebAssembly Modules (Wasm), which are most often binaries with a `.wasm` extension.

-Using WASM modules allow developers to write middleware components in any WASM supported language and extend Dapr using external files that are not pre-compiled into the `daprd` binary.
+The Wasm [HTTP middleware]({{< ref middleware.md >}}) allows you to rewrite a request URI with custom logic compiled to a Wasm binary.
+In other words, you can extend Dapr using external files that are not pre-compiled into the `daprd` binary.
+Dapr embeds [wazero][https://wazero.io] to accomplish this without CGO.

-WASM modules are loaded from a filesystem path.
-On Kubernetes, see [mounting volumes to the Dapr sidecar]({{> kubernetes-volume-mounts.md >}}) to configure a filesystem mount that can contain WASM modules.
+Wasm modules are loaded from a filesystem path.
+On Kubernetes, see [mounting volumes to the Dapr sidecar]({{> kubernetes-volume-mounts.md >}}) to configure a filesystem mount that can contain Wasm modules.

 ## Component format